 Stony joined Watsi on October 15th, 2014.
 20 other people also joined Watsi on that day!
-Stony's most recent donation traveled 8,200 miles to support Alpha, a bright and driven medical student from Uganda, to fund tumor removal surgery.
+Stony's most recent donation traveled 8,500 miles to support Richard, 23-year-old man from Kenya, to fund hand surgery so he can support his family.